Business Rates reductions

-Empty industrial properties receive an exemption from rates for 6 months before the full rates become due.
+Empty properties such as shops and offices receive a 3 month exemption before the full rates become chargeable again.
+Empty industrial properties such as factories or warehouses receive an exemption from rates for 6 months before the full rates become due.

 An empty property held by a charity and appears likely to be next used for charitable purposes, or that is held by a community amateur sports club and appears likely to be next used for the purposes of the club, has a zero rating liability.

 - the building is listed